dar-io-p/PotenzaDSP/README.md

 ## File Structure

-/modules  # custom JUCE modules that are reused in the different projects /SimpleClip # JUCE Project Folders
+/modules  # custom JUCE modules that are reused in the different projects \n /SimpleClip # JUCE Project Folders \n
-/SimpleSub
+/SimpleSub \n
-...
+... \n
 /JUCE  # JUCE added as a submodule, tracking develop.